abharvey/simply-themed/readme.md

 decided to use a JSON structure to define the system of responsive CSS allowing a developer to only understand their own Theme definition and standard CSS-in-JS without extra mental mapping of array variable short hands used in other responsive libraries

+### Example:

+In the example below there are strings used for selecting subsets of the theme.
+It's recommended that you use a enum when working at scale for better application maintainability.

 ```javascript
 import React from 'react';
 import { css } from 'styled-components';